autopi-io/documentation/docs/guides/autopi_logs.md

   ```bash
   cmd.run 'curl -X POST https://content.dropboxapi.com/2/files/upload --header "Authorization: Bearer YOUR_ACCESS_TOKEN" --header "Dropbox-API-Arg: {\"path\": \"/minion.gz\"}" --header "Content-Type: application/octet-stream" --data-binary @/var/log/salt/minion.gz'
   ```

+## Log rotation
+Every so often the logs on your AutoPi device will [rotate](https://en.wikipedia.org/wiki/Log_rotation).
+This essentially means that the current log files will be compressed and renmaed so that a new log file can start being used.
+This is done in order to keep the size of the log files relatively small.

+#### `/var/log/salt/minion`
+By default the salt minion log file is being rotated every week.
+Also by default, there will be 7 older versions of the log file that will be kept on the SD card before being removed.
+You can double check those defaults if you read the `/etc/logrotate.d/salt-common` file which has those definitions.

+#### `/var/log/syslog`
+By default the syslog file is being rotated every day.
+Also by default, there will be 7 older versions of the log file that will be kept on the SD card before being removed.
+You can double check those defaults if you read the `/etc/logrotate.d/rsyslog` file which has those definitions.

 ## Discussion
 If you'd like to discuss this topic with us or other fellow community members, you can do so on